 About the World Affairs Council of Oregon

-World Affairs Council of Oregon is a non-profit, non-partisan organization that works to education the public on world affairs issues, which includes an official International Visitor and Training Program that hosts about 500 international visitors from more than 120 countries each year.
+World Affairs Council of Oregon is a non-profit, non-partisan organization that works to educate the public on world affairs issues, which includes an official International Visitor and Training Program that hosts about 500 international visitors from more than 120 countries each year.
 Their mission to “Connect Oregonians to the World” has earned the council the title of “Most Dynamic Mid-Sized Council in the U.S.” by the members of the World Affairs Councils of America.
 To learn more, visit their website at www.worldoregon.org.

 About the IVLP & AWEP